eXascaleInfolab/resmerge/README.md

 Merge multiple clusterings (resolution/hierarchy levels) with optional filtering of clusters by size and nodes filtering by base.

-Usage: resmerge [OPTIONS] clusterings
+Usage: resmerge [OPTIONS] clusterings...

-  clusterings  - clusterings specified by the given files and directories (non-recursive traversing)
+  clusterings...  - clusterings specified by the given files and directories (non-recursive traversing)

   -h, --help              Print help and exit